How to Install PostgreSQL 16 on Ubuntu 24.04, 22.04, or 20.04

 • shared_buffers: Adjusts the amount of memory PostgreSQL uses for shared memory buffers.

-• work_mem: Sets the amount of memory used for internal sorting and hashing operations.
+• work_mem: Sets the memory used for internal sorting and hashing operations.

 • max_connections: Controls the maximum number of concurrent connections to the database.